HOW TO HAVE AN EPIC JORDAN ROAD TRIP

 There is a lot of walking, and some hiking included – wear comfy shoes and never, never ride a donkey because they are terribly treated (from what I saw).
 If you need a ride, you can take an electric minibus for some parts.
 Even though the buses don’t take you up all the way to mountain peaks, I guess it is not an option to ride a donkey.

 Petra By Night was a little disappointing – too many people, too loud, and too short.
-It wasn’t worth the money, in my opinion (and it is not covered with the Jordan Pass).
+It wasn’t worth the money, in my opinion (and it is not covered by the Jordan Pass).

 WHERE TO STAY IN PETRA